linebender/druid/README.md

 druid = "0.6.0"
 ```

-Since druid is currently in fast-evolving state, you might prefer to drink from
+Since Druid is currently in fast-evolving state, you might prefer to drink from
 the firehose:

 ```toml